agmen-hu/node-datapumps/README.md

 ## Mixins
 The core components of datapumps is only responsible for passing data in a flow-controlled manner.
 The features required for import, export or transfer is provided by mixins:
+ * [BatchMixin](http://agmen-hu.github.io/node-datapumps/docs/mixin/BatchMixin.html) - Processes input in batches.
+Useful with MysqlMixin or other database writing mixins (batch insert can be much faster that inserting one by one).
  * [ObjectTransformMixin](http://agmen-hu.github.io/node-datapumps/docs/mixin/ObjectTransformMixin.html) - Common object transformation and validation methods
  * [CsvWriterMixin](http://agmen-hu.github.io/node-datapumps/docs/mixin/CsvWriterMixin.html) - Writes csv files using fast-csv package
  * [ExcelWriterMixin](http://agmen-hu.github.io/node-datapumps/docs/mixin/ExcelWriterMixin.html) - Writes excel xlsx workbooks